yandeng256/Transport-network-investment/README.md

 stressTest_Fiji: python script for stress testing

+optimization_FJ: the optimization script to priorize the infrastructure to invest under budget.
+We use Gurobi as the optimization solver.
+A paper is attached as a reference for the algorithm.
+'Pre-disaster investment decisions for strengthening a highway network'

 network_lib: road network library developed by Delft U

 FJ_inputs: input files with all road network, structure with WD information, and OD information for Fiji north/south island